andrewson3107/CourseProject/README.md

 The frontend for this application is written with Flask.
 All of the files related to the frontend can be found in `frontend_flask/`.

 `frontend_flask/` contains the following:
-- `app.py`: Handles a `GET` request to the `rank` endpoint to allow for ranking.
+- `app.py`: Handles a `POST` request to the `rank` endpoint to allow for ranking.
 This passes in the parameter `query` containing the user inputted search query.
 The frontend runs the program by importing all `src/` files and running them individually before returning a json output of the ranked job postings.
+Additionally handles a `POST` request to the `scrape` endpoint to allow for scraping.
+This passes in the parameter `url` which is the page to be scraped (must be a LinkedIn jobs posting page.
+See link above).
 - `templates/`: A directory containing HTML files that are used to dictate the appearance of the frontend.
 These are loaded onto the flask application in via `render_template` in `app.py`
+- `index.html`: An HTML file for the frontend of the server.
+Contains two forms, one for the scraping link, and another for the ranking query.
+Each of these is accompanied by a respective button.
+Additionally, the page contains a table with 3 columns: Rank, Company Name, and Application Link.
+This table becomes populated after including a ranking query and pressing the rank button.

 # Setup:
 The following dependencies are required: